Francesco Borriello: Club career

-Born in Catania, Sicily, Francesco Borriello came trough the youth ranks of the local Calcio Catania.
+Born in Catania, Sicily, Francesco Borriello came through the youth ranks of the local Calcio Catania.

 Borriello made his professional debut for Catania on the 21 August 2021, starting in the 1-0 away Coppa C win against Vibonese.

 In January 2022 he was transferred to Parma Calcio in Serie B, first joining the youth sector of the club, playing close to the likes of Italian idol Gianluigi Buffon.

+On 15 July 2024, Borriello signed a three-season contract with Triestina in Serie C.

 International career

 Borriello was first selected in the Italian under-17 team in 2021 whilst still at Catania, thus being the only one of his teammates playing in a Serie C club.

 He was part of the Italy team playing the under-17 Euro 2022.